Disclosure Framework—Board's Decision Process

 - Download the comment letters on the proposed Concepts Statement

 - Download the comment letter summary on the proposed Concepts Statement

 On July 12, 2012, the Board issued an Invitation to Comment, Disclosure Framework.
-The original due date for comment letters was set for November 16, 2012 but due to Hurricane Sandy the comment period was extended two weeks to November 30, 2012.
+The original due date for comment letters was set for November 16, 2012, but because of Hurricane Sandy the comment period was extended two weeks to November 30, 2012.